ChrisWhealy/wasm_sha256/README.md

 | `2` | `"What's the digest Mr SHA for a message that spans two chunks?"`
 | `3` | `"What's the digest Mr SHA for a message that spans three chunks?
 Need to add more text here to spill over into a third chunk"`

-If the computation is correct, the digest will be printed to the console:
+If the computation is correct, the digest will be printed to the console in the same format as the `sha256sum` command:

 ```bash
 $ node main.js 0